neekware/fullerstack/libs/cachify/README.md

-# cache-store
+# cachify

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test cache-store` to execute the unit tests.
+Run `nx test cachify` to execute the unit tests.